CBSE Class 12 History Syllabus 2023 PDF Download, Topics, Maps, Project Work

 COLONIALISM AND THE COUNTRYSIDE: Exploring Official Archives

-• Colonialism and Rural Society: Evidence from Official Reports a) Life of zamindars, peasants and artisans in the late 18th-century b).
-Permanent Settlement
+• Colonialism and Rural Society: Discuss how colonialism affected zamindars, peasants and artisans

 REBELS AND THE RAJ: 1857 Revolt and its Representations